James William Guercio

 James William Guercio (born July 18, 1945) is an American music producer, musician, songwriter and director.
-He is best known for his work as the producer of Chicago's first eleven studio albums.
+He is best known for his work as the producer of Chicago's first eleven albums.
 He also produced the early recordings of The Buckinghams and Blood, Sweat & Tears.
 In the mid-1970s, he managed the Beach Boys and was a member of their backing band.
 Guercio has also worked in the motion picture industry as a producer and director.
 He is married to the former model Lucy Angle.

 Early life and career

 Guercio was born on July 18, 1945, in Chicago, Illinois, to James Guercio, Sr (1922-1998) and Grace Guercio (née Williams, 1923 – 2010).
 He is of Italian, German, Irish, Scottish, and English descent.
 He has four brothers and two sisters.
 As a child, he was friends with future Styx keyboardist and vocalist Dennis DeYoung.